Blog

 Todoist is extremely simple to use and offers most of the features you’d want from your task manager, including NLP, a Firefox and Chrome extension, offline access, subtasks, and 100MB of storage for comment attachments and 25MB for email attachments.

 The recurring task functionality is more flexible than Wunderlist’s, which allows you to set a task to recur daily, weekly, monthly, or yearly.
-With Todoist you can have two tasks that recur multiple times per week, but not every day.
+With Todoist, you can have two tasks that recur multiple times per week but not daily.
 Todoist lets you set one task to recur every Monday and Wednesday and another to repeat every Tuesday and Thursday.

-Free users can use Todoist to manage as many as 80 projects, and add up to five people per project.
-You can assign a task a priority between one and four in Todoist.
+Free users can use Todoist to manage five projects and add up to five people per project.
+You can assign a task a priority level between one and four in Todoist.

 Todoist wunderlist alternative